CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 The National Chairperson shall be the Chief Executive Officer of the CDC and responsible for its daily administrative operations and without limiting the generality thereof s/he shall assume the following specific responsibilities:

-remain the custodian of the decisions taken by the National Congress and ensue that
+- remain the custodian of the decisions taken by the National Congress and ensure that

-all organs of the he CDC implement these decisions and operate within the parameters of policies, principles, and philosophies of the CDC;
+- all organs of the CDC implement these decisions and operate within the parameters of policies, principles, and philosophies of the CDC;

 The Vice-Chairpersons shall respectively assist the Chairperson in the performance of his/her duties and shall perform such specific functions, responsibilities and duties as determined by the National Congress.